CAA Travel Tips

 If you're travelling out of your home province or state, protect yourself against extra medical expenses with travel health insurance and make sure you have ample medication.

-If your Flying
+If You're Flying

 Be careful with you luggage.
 Use your business address on luggage tags so you don't advertise an empty house.
 Lock your luggage and never leave it unattended.